arangodb/docs/3.7/indexing-index-basics.md

 specified **in seconds** since January 1st 1970 (Unix timestamp).
 To calculate the current timestamp from JavaScript in this format, there is `Date.now() / 1000`; to calculate it from an arbitrary Date instance, there is `Date.getTime() / 1000`.
-In AQL you can do `DATE_NOW() / 1000` or divide an arbitrary Unix timestamp in milliseconds by 1000 to convert it to seconds.
+In AQL you can do `DATE_NOW() / 1000` or divide an arbitrary timestamp that is in milliseconds by 1000 to convert it to seconds.

 Alternatively, the index attribute values can be specified as a date string in format `YYYY-MM-DDTHH:MM:SS`, optionally with milliseconds after a decimal point in the